MicrosoftDocs/win32/desktop-src/menurc/mrmdumppridatainmemory.md

 ---
 title: MrmDumpPriDataInMemory function
-description: Dumps PRI info (as a blob in memory, created by a previous call to MrmCreateResourceFileInMemory) to its XML equivalent (as in-memory data), in order to make it more easily readable. ms.assetid: '6E563B43-4E0A-465D-A8EA-7DE61738DE06'
+description: Dumps PRI info (as a blob in memory, created by a previous call to MrmCreateResourceFileInMemory) to its XML equivalent (as in-memory data), in order to make it more easily readable. ms.assetid: 6E563B43-4E0A-465D-A8EA-7DE61738DE06
+keywords:
-keywords: ["MrmDumpPriDataInMemory function Menus and Other Resources"]
+- MrmDumpPriDataInMemory function Menus and Other Resources
 topic_type:
 - apiref
 api_name: